The Steel City

 Pittsburgh is an internationally recognized city, known for its research and industry, world-class medical facilities, corporate headquarters, cultural community and professional sports teams.

-Some 177,000 people work in Pittsburgh's tech-related industries, and their ranks continue to grow.
-Low costs of living, networking opportunities, small business accelerators, and an innovative community make the city appealing to entrepreneurs, especially recent graduates.
-Pittsburgh is emerging as a city of makers and entrepreneurs that The Atlantic calls "the next tech mecca."
-Additionally, Pittsburgh was ranked as one of the top 25 U.S. cities for millennials.
+Over 170,000 people work in Pittsburgh's tech-related industries, and their ranks continue to grow.
+Low costs of living, networking opportunities, small business accelerators, and an innovative community make the city appealing to entrepreneurs and start-ups.
+Pittsburgh is emerging as a city of makers that The Atlantic calls "the next tech mecca."
+Pittsburgh was also recently ranked as one of the top 25 U.S. cities for millennials .

 Robotics and software engineering lead the way.
 The city is home to Google, Uber, Disney Research, Intel and Apple offices and a budding ecosystem of tech startups including Duolingo, Modcloth and 4Moms, all of which have Carnegie Mellon roots.
 With two of the country's largest hospital systems, Pittsburgh's also a hub for health care tech where startups like Apollo Neuro and Ocean Genomics can thrive.